johngeorgewright/nodefig/README.md

 app.get('foo', 'bar'); // /bar
 ```

 That's all good, but it doesn't take the environment variables in to consideration.
-Wouldn't it be great if we could have the missing part of that functionality.
+So you can now use all the functionality config.js has within the express instance.

 ```js
 var express = require('express'),